t6kke/BadmintonSkillCalculator/README.md

 - Under utils new launch arguments system created for commands and arguments
 - First launch argument is command; options: version, help, insert, report, category
 - Each command is registered and can take anything betwee 0 to many arguments for additional parameters
--
 - Information output functionality separated with option to just print human readable CLI output or to output json formatted data for machine interactions
 -
-- Report functionality SQL-s moved to be views in DB, will be created on new DB on initialization.
+- Report functionality SQL-s moved to be views in DB, will be created on new DB on initialization
+- Tournament restults report query refined to show actual final tournament teams ranking result
+- All tournaments list report added
+- Tournament details extracted from the excel full string and added to appropriate columns in tournament table
+- Will skip tournaments that are already added to the database, cannot add duplicates
 - Version metadata table to database

 ### Alpha 3.1.1